thynguyen23/Uber/README.md

   + Next,Visualization and deriving insights
   + Finally, Sharing with stakeholder

- I use Python mostly,I alse used Postgresql (I connected to Python to Postgresql)
+ I use Python mostly,I alse used Postgresql (I connected Python to Postgresql)